Envirometrix/PredictiveSoilMapping/docs/Statistical_theory.md

-Although prediction at block support is attractive because it leads to more *precise* predictions, the amount of variation explained by predictions at block at point support might not differ all that much or even at all.
+Although prediction at block support is attractive because it leads to more *precise* predictions, the amount of variation explained by predictions at block versus point support might not differ all that much or even at all.
 Likewise users might not be interested in block averages and may require point predictions.
 Geostatistical simulations on block support can also be computationally intensive and extra field effort is